Last update - May 16th 2014

-Using the list below for the 16 different tuna nutrition entries in our Iron database, the highest amount of Iron is in Fish, tuna, light, canned in water, drained solids which contains 1.63 mg of Iron per 100g.
+Using the list below for the 16 different tuna nutrition entries in our database, the highest amount of Iron is found in Fish, tuna, light, canned in water, drained solids which contains 1.63 mg of Iron per 100g.
 The lowest amount of Iron is in Fish, tuna, white, canned in oil, without salt, drained solids which in 100g contains 0.65 mg of Iron.

-The median value of Iron is in Fish, tuna, fresh, skipjack, raw which in 100g contains 1.25 mg of Iron.
-The average amount of Iron in 100g of tuna, based on the list below is 1.13 mg of Iron.
+The median value of Iron is found in Fish, tuna, fresh, skipjack, raw which in 100g contains 1.25 mg of Iron.
+The average amount of Iron contained in 100g of tuna, based on the list below is 1.13 mg of Iron.

 From the Iron content in tuna list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Iron.
 Each tuna item can be scaled by different amounts to adjust the amounts of Iron so that it is not just, for example, the values in 100g of Fish, tuna, light, canned in water, drained solids.
 The item can be scaled by quantites in g, oz or typical serving sizes.